WASTEWATER TREATMENT

 • Don’t forget to de-sludge (empty) at recommended intervals.
 Please refer to the manufacturer guidelines as intervals will vary depending on the septic tank/wastewater treatment plant capacity and the number of people living in the house.
 De-sludging should always be carried out by an authorised contractor, and you should keep the receipt for five years.

 The development of a national inspection plan, as well as reporting, is the responsibility of the EPA.
 These inspections concentrate on the areas with a high risk to the environment or public health.
-Checks are also carried out in lower-risk areas at a lower rate.
+We also carry out checks in lower-risk areas at a lower rate.

 Local authorities organise the inspections and will notify you if one is to be carried out.
 The inspectors are appointed and approved by the EPA.
 They carry identification and produce it to householders on request.